J-Afzal/Lane-and-Object-Detection/README.md

 Optional options:

-  -o --object-detector-type       One of: none, standard or tiny. (default = none) -b --object-detector-backend    One of: cpu or cuda (default = cpu) -s --object-detector-blob-size  One of: 208, 320, 416, 512 or 608 (default = 208)
+  -o --object-detector-type       One of: none, standard or tiny. (default = none) -b --object-detector-backend    One of: cpu, gpu or cuda (default = cpu) -s --object-detector-blob-size  One of: 208, 320, 416, 512 or 608 (default = 208)
 ```